Auroratide/md-reactor/README.md

     console.log(x + 2);

-## Syntax Highlighting

-Syntax highlighting is supported when used in conjunction with the Renderer. **md-reactor** uses [Prism](https://prismjs.com/) to highlight code.
-To specify code you want highlighted, encase your code block in triple backticks.
-The language for the code should be provided in order to get the correct highlighting.

-**Note:** For the syntax highlighter to work, it _does not_ parse to base html components.
-It parses to a `SyntaxHighlighter` component which is built into **md-reactor**.
-If you use the `Renderer` component, everything will work nicely.
+## Specify Code Language

+You can also define a codeblock by wrapping code in triple backticks.
+In doing so, you may optionally specify the language of the code which will add a class name to the `<code>` element.
+You may then use this class name to perform syntax highlighting using your favorite syntax highlighter.

 **This markdown...**